 What is a product design team?

 Let’s start from the beginning.
-A product design team is what gets you from early-stage product ideation to having a working AND useful product.
+At product design companies usually, the product design team is what gets you from early-stage product ideation to having a working AND useful product.
 Useful, from the users’ point of view.

 A product design team usually uses design thinking methods to design the product and get it to its most desirable state.